aditirepo426/Portfolio/README.md

 A monitoring **dashboard** displays congestion heatmaps, intersection states, and agent decisions, allowing
 traffic authorities to supervise and override signals in real time.

+*Made with ❤️ — actively learning, building, and shipping prototypes.*